1. The Viking Ship Museum, Oslo

 The Viking Ship Museum is a must-see for anyone interested in Viking history.
 The world's two best-preserved wooden Viking ships, both dating from the ninth century, are displayed here.
 Smaller vessels, sleds, a cart with exceptional ornamentation, plus a range of tools, harnesses, textiles and household utensils complement the exhibition.
 Read more about the Viking Ship Museum.

 Travel back in time and experience life in a Viking household in Borg, near Leknes, where remains of the largest known Viking Age longhouse were found.
 Hear Viking stories of power, glory and wealth.
 Join in a Viking feast, where you will be entertained and taken care of by the governor, his wife and their slaves.
 In summer you can also row a Viking ship, ride, and try your hand at throwing axes and shooting with bows and arrows.

 After the battle of Hafrsfjord in 872 AD, Harald Fairhair established Norway's first throne at Avaldsnes.
 Follow in his footsteps and discover the rich history of the Vikings at Karmøy Kulturopplevelser.
 A Viking Festival also takes place there.

 The St Olav Festival attracts tens of thousands of visitors every year.
 It features amedieval market, an art exhibition, concerts, theatre performances, seminars and more.
 Also popular is the St Olav Drama, which is performed each year at the end of July.
-It started in 1954 and is the longest running open-air play in Norway, and the purpose-built amphitheater is also the largest open-air theater in Scandinavia.
-Read more about the Stiklestad National Culture Center and the Viking Settlement at Avaldsnes.
+It started in 1954 and is the longest running open-air play in Norway, and the purpose-built amphitheatre is also the largest open-air theatre in Scandinavia.

 Best prices guaranteed by BookNorway.

 - Cottages and cabins